thomotron/TokenBal/README.md

 TokenBal
 ========

-TokenBal is my first bukkit plugin that was stable at first run.
+TokenBal is a plugin for Bukkit, a modified Minecraft server package.

-The goal of this plugin is to convert specially-signed paper slips into virtual currency automagically.
+The goal of TokenBal is to convert specially-signed paper slips into virtual currency with only a few keystrokes.